4therealm/tech-blog/README.md

 THEN I am signed out of the site
-WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments Mock-Up
+WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
-The following animation demonstrates the application functionality:

-Animation cycles through signing into the app, clicking on buttons, and updating blog posts.

-Getting Started
-Your application’s folder structure must follow the Model-View-Controller paradigm.
-You’ll need to use the express-handlebars Links to an external site.package to use Handlebars.js for your Views, use the MySQL2 Links to an external site.and Sequelize Links to an external site.packages to connect to a MySQL database for your Models, and create an Express.js API for your Controllers.

-You’ll also need the dotenv package Links to an external site.to use environment variables, the bcrypt package Links to an external site.to hash passwords, and the express-session Links to an external site.and connect-session-sequelize Links to an external site.packages to add authentication.

-NOTE
-The express-session Links to an external site.package stores the session data on the client in a cookie.
-When you are idle on the site for more than a set time, the cookie will expire and you will be required to log in again to start a new session.
-This is the default behavior and you do not have to do anything to your application other than implement the npm package.

-Grading Requirements
-NOTE
-If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:

-A repository that has no code

-A repository that includes a unique name but nothing else

-A repository that includes only a README file but nothing else

-A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-Technical Acceptance Criteria: 40%
-Satisfies all of the preceding acceptance criteria plus the following:

-Application’s folder structure follows the Model-View-Controller paradigm.

-Uses the express-handlebars Links to an external site.package to use Handlebars.js for your Views.

-Application must be deployed to Heroku.